jftuga/chars/README.md

 * For help, run `chars -h`

 ```
-chars v2.2.0
+chars v2.3.0
 Determine the end-of-line format, tabs, bom, and nul
 https://github.com/jftuga/chars

 Usage:
 chars [filename or file-glob 1] [filename or file-glob 2] ...
+  -F	when used with -f, only display a list of failed files (one per line
   -b	examine binary files
   -e string
         exclude based on regular expression; use .* instead of *
   -f string
         fail with OS exit code=100 if any of the included characters exist; ex: -f crlf,nul,bom8
   -j	output results in JSON format; can't be used with -l
   -l int
         shorten files names to a maximum of this length
   -v	display version and then exit

 Notes:
 Use - to read a file from STDIN